Selling is hard. It takes resilience, perseverance, and the ability to take a punch or two. Well, probably more than two.

 To stay ahead of the curve and ensure your sales strategy remains agile, you need to constantly ask yourself questions like:

 What new geographies do we want to expand into?
 What is the buyer persona of our target audience?
 Are our customers more available on LinkedIn or Instagram?
+Should we leverage tools like a social media wall to amplify our brand's presence on social media?
 What type of product positioning will benefit our customers the most?

 While the list of questions is endless, the tricky part is figuring out the right ones to ask.
-And if you ever find yourself drawing a blank, round up the entire team for a free-for-all brainstorming sesh.
+If you ever find yourself drawing a blank, round up the entire team for a free-for-all brainstorming session.
 The results might surprise you.

 7. Don't just collect data — leverage data

 In an increasingly digitized world, data has become the holy grail of corporate assets.
 And organizations know this.
-According to Dell, 80% of companies have adopted digitization over the past year, leading to better business efficiency.
+According to Dell, 80% of companies have adopted digitization over the past year, improving business efficiency.

 But there's a problem.